 Cost per Head: Travel costs depend on the mode of transport

-Opening Time: Open throughout the day
+Opening Time: Throughout the day

 Tips: Carry warm clothing as it gets chilly even during the day.

-9. Discover The Monasteries Of Ladakh
+9. Seek Peace at the Monasteries Of Ladakh

 Ladakh is home to some of the most lovely and serene Buddhist monasteries.
 Hemis Monastery, Thiksey Monastery, and Spituk Monastery are most of the many that might be really worth touring.
 Those ancient monasteries aren't just locations of worship but also offer a deep perception of Ladakhi culture and Buddhism.
 The peaceful environment, blended with lovely architecture, makes travelling to those monasteries an enriching experience.